theoria-dataset/theoria-dataset/CONTRIBUTING.md

     ```

 - **`programmatic_verification`:**
-  - Code that verifies the derivation correctness
+  - Code that verifies the math correctness of the `derivation` field, hence it Should follow the steps of the derivation, including comments to mark each step (e
-  - Use minimal dependencies (pure Python or sympy)
+  - g
-  - Should follow the steps of the derivation, explicitly in the comments
+  - `# Step 2` or `# Steps 4-8`, as the programmatic verification may jump several steps)
   - Include assert statements to verify correctness

 - **`domain`:**